taylorgehrts/Taylors_Professional_ReadMe_Generator/Develop/README.md

 - [Questions](#questions)

 ## Description
-This is a simple ReadMe generator based on Node.js with use of the inquirer library
+This is a simple program based on node and inquirer that will create a list of prompts in the terminal that a user can answer to generate a read me file

 ## Installation
-Clone the project from gitHub and run with node simply navigate to the directory and run npm install to install any dependencies then run node index.js in the terminal
+Right now yopu would need to clone the repository and then navigate to the directory and open the terminal. from there you will need to run npm install to install any dependencies and then run the program

 ## Usage
-Start program by running node index.js and then simply answer the prompts, when done the terminal will let you know it was succesful and a new markdown file will be generated
+Simply run the program with node index.js in the terminal and then answer the questions, when you are through it will generate the README file.

 ## License
 This project is licensed under the MIT license.
 Click [License](https://opensource.org/licenses/MIT) for more information.